imageboss/imageboss-wordpress/README.md

 Official Wordpress plugin for ImageBoss.
 [https://imageboss.me/](https://imageboss.me/)

+# Plugin Features
+* Compression, CDN and progressive scans to all your images AUTOMATICALLY.
+* Theme Images Supported
+* Post Images Supported
+* Helper for inserting images into your posts using ImageBoss Functionalities.

 This plugin allows you to automatically serve all your image files via ImageBoss service which will give you:
 * Content Aware Image Cropping.
 * Up to 60% smaller images.